At the worst time immaginable, totally paralized

-I had my 2001 XC70 parked in the hospital’s garage while my son was being born.
+I had my 2001 Volvo XC70 parked in the hospital’s garage while my son was being born.
 On one of my many trips to the car over those 3 days I found a set of keys I had lost and replaced long ago.
 Since it cost me $300 to replace them, I was happy to have a spare.
 I wondered if the remote would still work and tried it out.
 Doors locked just fine!
 Immobilizer doesn’t warn you when you’ve tripped it; it waits till you try to start your car.

 “Have it towed to us.
 We’ll have you back up and running in a couple of days.”
 This was not an option, so I searched the internet.
 Lots of questions, lots of “try this” responses about this, but no answers and I needed to get my family home.
 So I’m posting my answer here in hopes that it will get good Google placement and inform the next poor guy who doesn’t have time to have his car towed to the dealership.